5 Day Trips From Dublin: Ireland Must-Sees

 And why wouldn’t you?
 Dublin is a wonderful city, but the countryside is really something else.
 They don’t call it the “Emerald Isle” for naught (it’s ’cause the grass is real green, you see?!).

-Here are five of the best day trips from Dublin, including some of the most popular sights in Ireland, gorgeous vistas and journeys to some really lovely Irish cities.
+Here are some of the best day trips from Dublin, including some of the most popular sights in Ireland, gorgeous vistas and journeys to some really lovely Irish cities.

 The Cliffs of Moher are touted as being Ireland’s most popular natural tourist attraction, which is sentiment that I’d most certainly agree with.